Articles on: Staging

 InstaWP allows you to choose the expiration date and time for your active staging sites, giving you control over which sites should be lesser or more no longer accessible to visitors.
 For example, if you want to test a demo on your site, then after testing, there is no need to wait for it to expire; you just can reduce the expiration date.

-Note: The higher the paid plan chosen by the user, the more days of expiration are available for their respective staging sites.
+👉 Note: The user can only set the expiry date to an unreserved site, and the higher the paid plan chosen by the user, the more days of expiration are available for their respective staging sites.

 💡 Did you know - From the WP admin panel tools > InstaWP, you can sync changes from staging to live site.
 Learn about 2-way-sync.